OumaimaBadi/Traveling-Salesman-Problem-Solver/README.md

 ## Methods Used

 ### Dynamic Programming
 Dynamic Programming (DP) solves problems by breaking them down into simpler subproblems and storing the results of these subproblems to avoid computing the same results multiple times.
-For TSP, the DP approach ensures finding an optimal solution by exploring all possible tours, but it becomes impractical for larger datasets due to its exponential time complexity.
+For TSP, the DP approach ensures finding an optimal solution by exploring all possible tours.
+The time complexity of this method is O(n^2 * 2^n), which becomes impractical for larger datasets due to its exponential growth in computation requirements.

 ### Metaheuristic: General Variable Neighborhood Search (GVNS)
 Metaheuristics are strategies designed to find, generate, or select heuristics that may provide a sufficiently good solution to an optimization problem, especially with incomplete or imperfect information.
 GVNS is a robust metaheuristic that systematically changes the neighborhood structures within which local search is applied, aiming to bring a good balance between exploring new regions and exploiting known promising areas.
+The time complexity of GVNS is generally more favorable than DP, often closer to polynomial time, depending on the specific configurations and the instance being solved.
 ![GVNs](results/GVN.PNG)

 ## Project Structure